 This oil may help to strengthen the hair, making your beard less susceptible to unwanted breakage.
 Many claims about vitamin E to the skin are not scientifically proven.

 Beard Balms Are The Best Substitute For Beard Oil

-Not only does beard balm do a better job at conditioning your beard than a bottle of beard oil, but it usually costs substantially lower than beard oil as well.
+Not only does beard balm do a better job at conditioning your beard than a bottle of beard oil, but it also costs substantially lower than beard oil.

 Beyond just conditioning your beard, the beeswax in beard balm is a welcome addition for many beardsmen as it will provide a light to medium hold for your wispy follicles.